-Name Qualifications Experience Ruth Medd B.Sc., Dip Comp Science, CPA, MAICD, Non- Executive Chairperson Ruth is currently on the board of the NFAW Ltd (National Foundation for Australian Women) and WOB Pty Ltd. Ruth is Chair of the company's wholly-owned subsidiary Australian Ethical Superannuation Pty Ltd. Ruth also Chairs the company's audit and compliance and risk committees.
+Name Qualifications Experience Ruth Medd B.Sc., Dip Comp Science, CPA, MAICD, Non-Executive Chairperson Ruth is currently on the board of the NFAW Ltd (National Foundation for Australian Women), WOB Pty Ltd and the Infants Home, Ashfield.
+Ruth is Chair of the company's wholly-owned subsidiary Australian Ethical Superannuation Pty Ltd. Ruth also Chair's the company's audit and compliance and risk committees.
 Ruth started in IT in the 1970s.
 Since then she has been a senior public servant, a broadcasting regulator, the inaugural Company Secretary at Telstra and the Executive Director of an industry association.
-Philip George BSc LLB GradDipACG Philip has experience in commercial law, corporate governance and project management.
-He has been a company secretary and legal counsel for listed companies for over seven years.
+Philip George BSc LLB Philip has experience in commercial law, corporate governance and project man- agement.
+He has been a company secretary and legal counsel for listed compa- nies for over six years.
 He was a senior associate at the national law firm Minter Ellison and conducted a commercial legal practice in partnership for two years.